cjratcliff/ml-compiled/docs/normalization.rst

 Simple to use in RNNs, unlike batch normalization.

+Unlike batch normalization, weight normalization only affects the weights - it does not normalize the activations of the network.

 | **Proposed in**
 | `Weight Normalization: A Simple Reparameterization to Accelerate Training of Deep Neural Networks, Salimans and Kingma (2016) <https://arxiv.org/abs/1602.07868>`_